This Dr. Axe content is medically reviewed or fact checked to ensure factually accurate information.

 But the news gets better — exogenous ketones may actually increase both exercise performance and muscle recovery.
 (16) This could be particularly helpful for high-intensity athletes who wish to follow a ketogenic lifestyle.

-Types of Exogenous Ketones: Ketone Salts & Ketone Esters
+Types: Ketone Salts & Ketone Esters

 There are three main types of ketone supplements: